A Look Into Multistate Foodborne Outbreaks

 Since Passage of the 2011 Food Safety Modernization Act

 In January 2011, President Obama signed the FDA Food Safety Modernization Act (FSMA) into law, signaling the first major update to our nation’s food safety framework since the Great Depression.
-Despite bipartisan support, and a coalition of food safety advocates and industry representatives working for its enactment, the law's implementation is woefully behind schedule.
 This interactive graphic represents reported multistate foodborne illness outbreaks linked to FDA-regulated products since FSMA was enacted, which constitute a small fraction of total foodborne illnesses reported during that period.
-The U.S. Centers for Disease Control and Prevention estimates that one in six Americans (48 million people) suffer from a foodborne illness each year, resulting in 128,000 hospitalizations and 3,000 deaths.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that one in six Americans (48 million people) suffer from a foodborne illness each year, resulting in 128,000 hospitalizations and 3,000 deaths.

 What defines an outbreak?